StefKirsch/amazing_github_research_repo/README.md

 ## Extra bits

 Believe it or not, GitHub has many more features that are perfect for research projects.
 GitHub Actions are extremely versatile and they offer a lot of freedom.
 On top of that, you can host your own static website with GitHub Pages.
 Check out the [CAFE Playbook](https://github.com/code-cafes-nl/cafe_playbook) for a nice little [example](https://code-cafes-nl.github.io/cafe_playbook/).
 You can even use this feature to leverage Quarto to publish your manuscripts in different formats at the same time (without changing a line of code in the source!).
 This is a nice little [example project](https://cwickham.github.io/manuscript-showcase/) with the source being available [here](https://github.com/cwickham/manuscript-showcase).

+## Statement of AI use

+The above text and software code in this repository has been generated and/or refined using chatGPT 5.
+All AI-output has been verified for correctness, accuracy and completeness, adapted where needed, and approved by the author.
+The author takes responsibility for any mistakes and inaccuracies.